douglasgreen/outlines/computing/databases/mysql.md

 #### Types of Replication

-1. Asynchronous Replication (default): The master doesn\'t wait for the slave to confirm that it has received and processed each transaction.
+1. Asynchronous Replication (default): The master doesn't wait for the slave to confirm that it has received and processed each transaction.
 This is the most common type.
 2. Semi-Synchronous Replication: The master waits for at least one slave to acknowledge the receipt of transactions before committing.
 3. Synchronous Replication: Each transaction is committed on the master and slave(s) simultaneously.
 This is less common due to performance overhead.
 4. Row-Based, Statement-Based, and Mixed-Based Replication: Differences in how data changes are logged and replicated.
 Row-based logs actual row changes, statement-based logs SQL statements, and mixed-based uses both depending on the scenario.